D# Dorian #4 Charango Scale

 Dorian #4 is the 4th mode of the Harmonic Minor scale.
 View D# Harmonic minor scale

 The D# Dorian #4 scale contains 7 notes (D#, F, F#, A, A#, C, C#).
-Use the interactive fretboard above to explore this scale on Charango with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Charango with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for D# Dorian #4